irias/bolong/README.md

 # Dependencies

-All dependencies are vendored in (include) in this repositories:
+All dependencies are vendored in (included) in this repositories:

 	https://github.com/pierrec/lz4 (BSD license)
 	https://github.com/minio/sio (Apache license)